setl1n/CS102-Stress-CardGame/README.md

 - pick current vs incoming change or both for all conflicts
 - make sure to test
 - push again
-6. merge to master (on github UI, please test and make sure it works lol)
+6. merge to master (on github UI), please test and make sure it works, maybe ask teammates to check

 NOTE: the .keep files are just placeholders, i'll remove them